But that’s not what he finds when he looks outside.

 Adam was enthusiastic.
 “There’s no Cal game.
 There’s no Stanford game.
 But there’s a game with U.C.
 Davis — that’s the University of California at Davis, the university in the city of Davis where Eric and John live and go to high school.
 They’re playing Southern Utah.
 Let’s watch it in the family room.
 That TV’s got a lot bigger screen than mine.”
 He turned off his TV, put the Madden Football game away, and the boys rushed into the family room.
 Adam turned on the TV and picked the Pac-12 channel that had the game.
 The three boys were sitting on the floor, leaning back against the front of the sofa.

 I sat in my recliner, and all four of us watched the game.
 At the first break for commercials, Adam and I went to the kitchen and got a can of root beer for each of us and a bag of Trader Joe’s Organic Blue Corn Tortilla Chips.
-The snack was relatively healthy; there weren’t any long chemical names in the list of ingredients and only a modest amount of sodium.
+The snack was relatively healthy; there weren’t any long chemical names in the list of ingredients for the tortilla chips and only a modest amount of sodium.

 The game was exciting.
 Unfortunately, Southern Utah won 37 to 27.
 I say unfortunately because all four of us were rooting for U.C.
 Davis